-Rhodes University maintains a system of internal controls that governs business processes, using information and communication technology (ICT) where appropriate.
-These systems are designed to support the responsible pursuit of the University's strategic goals in an efficient, effective and compliant manner.
+Rhodes University maintains a system of internal controls that govern business processes, using information and communication technology (ICT) where appropriate.
+These systems are designed to support the responsible pursuit of the Univer- $V{HC Staple}$ sity's strategic goals in an efficient, effective and Chairperson of The Audit & Risk Committee compliant manner.

-These internal controls are to provide reasonable assurance to the University, the Council and other stakeholders that an operational environment exists that ensures the safeguarding of the assets and that the reported financial information is accurate, valid and complete.
+These internal controls are to provide reasonable assurance to 77 the University, the Council and other stakeholders that an oper-